mikesmithgh/kitty-scrollback.nvim/README.md

   ## Redesigned Plugin Configuration
   - The flag `--no-nvim-args` has been removed.
 The default behavior of kitty-scrollback.nvim no longer passes arguments to nvim making `--no-nvim-args` pointless.
   You can still pass arguments to nvim with the `--nvim-args` flag.
+  - `ksb_example` configurations have been removed and can no longer be referenced by name.
+These are used for testing and demo purposes.
+The configurations are still available as a reference at [./tests/examples.lua](./tests/examples.lua).
+  - The command `KittyScrollbackGenerateKittens` and api `generate_kittens` no longer have an option to generate `ksb_example` configurations.
+  - The command `KittyScrollbackGenerateKittens` no longer accepts the bang `!` modifier
+  - The api `generate_kittens` signature removed the `all` parameter

 </details>